jeff-v-h/Project-Issues-Suite/README.md

 ### Deployment

-Subscription to the TechAcademy resource group on Microsoft Azure is required if changes need to be made to the TUS frontend App Service.
-To simply deploy to production, only access to the TechAcademy Project on TFS is required.
+Access to the project's account on Microsoft Azure Portal is required if changes need to be made to the App Service.
+To simply deploy to production, only access to the project on Azure DevOps is required.

-TFS CI/CD pipeline is already set up for all successful release branches to automatically deploy to Azure App Service.
-The [Gitflow workflow design](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) should be followed when making changes to the app:

-1. Make pull requests from feature branches into develop branch via TFS.
-2. Once changes are merged into develop branch and a release is ready to be created, fetch all committed changes of develop branch onto local machine.
-3. Create a release branch `git branch release/vx.x.x` where x should be an integer (eg. `git branch release/v1.9.0`).
-4. Push the new branch to remote `git push origin <release_branch_name>` (eg. `git push origin release/v1.9.0`).
-5. If the release build is successful on TFS, the release should automatically be deployed to production.
+The CI/CD pipelines are already set up for build and release within Azire DevOps.
+When changess are merged into master branch, the CICD pipeline will be kicked off.
+Alternatively go to Piplines > Builds and manually begin the build process followed by the release.